a19836/phpcssandjsfilesoptimizer/README.md

 - Allow fine-grained control over which URLs should be optimized or ignored.
 - Reuse cached optimized files to avoid unnecessary recomputation.

+To see a working example, open [index.php](index.php) on your server.

 ## How It Works

 1. The optimizer scans the provided HTML content.